linker3000/shukran/README.md

 ## UART (Async/Serial)

-By default the FT232H chip starts it in Async/Serial mode - so when you plug in a CJMCU/Shukran board, you should see a new COM or /dev/ttyUSB port appear on your system and you can just go ahead and use it with a serial program such as TeraTerm or Minicom etc.
+By default the FT232H chip starts in Async/Serial mode - so when you plug in a CJMCU/Shukran board, you should see a new COM or /dev/ttyUSB port appear on your system and you can just go ahead and use it with a serial program such as TeraTerm or Minicom etc.

 Function|FT232H pin|Shukran H1 pin|Direction
 ----------|----------|----------|----------